CALL {} (subquery)

 Semantics

-A CALL clause is executed once for each incoming row.
+A CALL subquery is executed once for each incoming row.

-The CALL clause executes three times, one for each row that the UNWIND clause outputs.
+In the below example, the CALL subquery executes three times, one for each row that the UNWIND clause outputs.

 Query